Please view these information tabs to determine the Identification of the Mechanical Clock Movement .

+What numbers to getThe movement number has three or four numbers, then a dash, and some more numbers, then a CM length underneath it if there is a pendulum.
 They are all consistent as they always have the numbers, then a dash, then more numbers.
 Basically if there is a dash in the movement number, and it's all numbers in the beginning with no letters like "A", it's a Hermle unit for sure.
 If there is an A before the number then it can still be a Hermle, but with the Seth Thomas name and numbering system.

 Seth Thomas AvailabilityIf the Seth Thomas mechanical clock movement says made in Germany, then use our list to see what the real clock movement numbers are so you can price it out and order it.
 The company did not produce any modern clock movements however their name is marked on them as their own.
 If the clock says Seth Thomas but it was produced after 1960 it is made by someone else with the Seth Thomas name.